cardano-foundation/CIPs/CIP-DappConnector/CIP-dapp-connector.md

 Errors: `APIError`

 Returns the network id of the currently connected account.
-0 is testnet and 1 is mainnet.
-This result will stay the same unless an `account_changed` event has been emitted.
+0 is testnet and 1 is mainnet but other networks can possibly be returned by wallets.
+Those other network ID values are not governed by this document.
+This result will stay the same unless the connected account has changed.

 ### api.getUtxos(amount: cbor\<value> = undefined, paginate: Paginate = undefined): Promise\<TransactionUnspentOutput[] | undefined>